MicrosoftDocs/winrt-api/windows.services.targetedcontent/targetedcontentitem_properties.md

 # Windows.Services.TargetedContent.TargetedContentItem.Properties

 ## -description
-Gets a collection containing property name as keys and TargetedContentValues in a TargetedContentItem object.
+Gets a collection containing property name as keys and TargetedContentValues in the TargetedContentItem object.
 ## -property-value

 ## -remarks